LLNL/MacPatch-Docs/docs/server_install.md

 ##### MySQL <a name='a2b'></a>

-While MySQL 5.6 is still the recommended database version.
-MySQL 5.7 has been out for some time now.
 MySQL changed the sql_mode settings in 5.7 which broke some queries in MacPatch.
 In order to use MacPatch with MySQL 5.7 the **sql\_mode** setting will have to be changed.

 To view and set the config use